Fewsats/simplecheckout-react-native/README.md

 This example demonstrates how to integrate SimpleCheckout's Hosted Connect in a React Native app using Expo.

+> **Note:** This example includes a debug panel that displays all messages received from the WebView.
+This is useful during development to see the message flow, but should be removed in your production app.

 ## Quick Start

 ```bash